codacy/codacy-scalastyle/docs/description/EmptyClassChecker.md

+# Empty Class

-If a class or trait has no members, then braces are unnecessary, and can be removed.
+If a `class` / `trait` has no members, then braces are unnecessary, and can be removed.